Blog

 Just because there are lots of great places to pop your keywords, doesn’t mean you should unnaturally cram them into all of those places.
 Google will penalise you for it.

-You also need to make sure that your individual web pages aren’t competing against each other for the same keyword — that’s called keyword cannibalisation.
-The solution is to carefully map out the keywords across your website.
+You also need to make sure that your individual web pages aren’t competing against each other for the same keyword – that’s called keyword cannibalisation.
+The solution is to carefully map out the keywords across your website to avoid internal competition.

-On-site SEO also refers to your meta descriptions (although they don’t technically appear on your website!).
-This short copy is what appears when your webpage appears on a Google search results page.
+On-site SEO also refers to your meta descriptions (although they don’t technically appear on your website).
+This short description is what users see when your webpage appears on a Google search results.
 It should describe what readers will get if they decide to click through to visit your page and should use language that entices them to do so.

 It isn’t just the words on your website that matter for on-site SEO.
 You need to make sure your images are optimised too.